Access this content:

 Our View

-AS OF 21 May 2025BPI is the third largest bank in the Philippines with a long history.
+AS OF 19 Aug 2025BPI is the third largest bank in the Philippines with a long history.
 Its traditionally conservative approach has led to a loss of loan market share in the past, as well as a lower NIM than BDO and MBT.
-Recent brisk expansion in higher yielding retail and MSME loans has strongly improved profitability levels, and while asset quality slipped with the loan mix shift, it remains acceptable.
-However, we are watchful of risks from the strong growth in the non-wholesale book given that provision reserves have been pared down to lower levels than peers.
-Still, we remain overall comfortable with BPI given the large corporate book (71% of loans) and underwriting record, and strong provisioning capacity and comfortable liquidity.
-We move BPI to U/P purely from an RV standpoint.
+Recent brisk expansion in higher yielding retail and MSME loans has strongly improved profitability levels and driven NIM expansion despite rate cuts.
+While asset quality has slipped with the loan mix shift, it remains acceptable.
+However, we are watchful of risks from the strong growth in the non-wholesale book as provision reserves have been pared down to lower levels than peers.
+Still, we are overall comfortable with BPI given the large wholesale book (70% of loans) and underwriting record, strong provisioning capacity and comfortable liquidity.
+We have BPI on U/P from an RV standpoint.

 Recommendation Changed: May 21, 2025